SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 When writing a test for a feature, most of it should consist of calls to this library.
 If the functionality for an action isn't there, it's likely it should be added.

 Tests can be added to the existing test suite, but tests must not be removed, as most are part of a compliance requirement. <!--(link to PDF?)-->

+Relevant code can be found in `/testing`, with the output of a test-suite run in `/test-results`.

 ### Coding-style preferences